 LOOKING TO BUY RIGHT NOW

 For buyers who are looking to by as soon as possible, you will need to make sure you are ready to go before looking at homes.
-This means you will need a pre-approval letter from a lender and have written proof that you have the funds for the purchase.
+This means you will need a pre-approval letter from a lender and have written proof that you have the purchase funds.
 Our Team can assist you in finding a local lender who can get you a pre-approval letter within just a few hours.
-The proof of funds needs to show you have the cash on hand for the down payment and any additional closing costs.
+The proof of funds needs to show you have the cash on hand for the down payment and closing costs.
 If you are purchasing with all cash (no loan) then all that is needed is the proof of funds.

-With the limited number of listings currently available, if may take a few trips to Tahoe before you find the right place.
+With the limited number of listings currently available and some homes selling very fast, it may take a few trips to Tahoe before you find the right place.
 Instead of having to drive up every week, we can go to the property for you and do a Preview/Review, a detailed walkthrough video of the property.
-Our videos make is seem like you are there walking through the home with us, as we point out any visible flaws, damage, positive aspects, interesting features, neighborhood characteristics, and so on.
+Our videos make is seem like you are there walking through the home with us.
+We point out any visible flaws, damage, positive aspects, interesting features, neighborhood characteristics, and so on.

 LOOKING TO BUY IN THE NEAR FUTURE

-What if you aren't really sure if you are ready to buy in Tahoe right now?
+What if you aren’t really sure if you are ready to buy in Tahoe right now?
 What will the market be like in a few months?
-While we don't have a crystal ball, we can let you know what usually happens in the market during winter and into spring.
+While we don’t have a crystal ball, we can let you know what usually happens in the market throughout the year.

 In a normal year, we historically see the number of buyers slow down toward the end of September and sales slow by the end of October.
 Then the market stays flat during the winter and picks up again around May.
-But we all know this isn't a normal year.
-We have seen the market continue to be busy through fall and into winter.
-Snow hasn't seemed to slow things down at all... our crystal ball was wrong on that point (sorry).
+But we all know these aren’t normal times.
+However, if we see a slow down in May through July I would view that as a sign that things may be settling.

 LOOKING TO SELL

-For sellers, it's pretty simple.
-Now is a GREAT time to sell a property in Tahoe.
+For sellers, it’s pretty simple.
+Now is a GREAT time to sell Tahoe homes.
 If you have been thinking of selling, you should contact us ASAP to take advantage of the current market.

 Since prices are going up, what are the benefits of selling now vs waiting?
-Well, we know what the market is doing right now, and we don't know what it will be doing a week or a month from now.
-Right now sellers are in control and have their pick of what sale terms they want.
+Well, we know what the market is doing right now, and we don’t know what it will be doing a month from now.
+Right now, if a property is listed right, sellers are in control and have their pick of terms they want.
+If the market slows then waiting might cost you in the long run.
+Also, as we get more inventory that means you will have more competition.

-Now, you still have to be reasonable.
+But you still have to be reasonable.
 We can give you an estimated value for your property, tell you if your desired sales price is attainable, and let you know what to expect for your specific situation.
-If you wait to sell with the hopes that prices will go up even further over the next couple months, there is no way to know if we will still have a high demand from buyers, if there will still be multiple offers, or how the economy will affect the real estate market.
+If you wait to sell with the hopes that prices will go up even further over the next couple months, there is no way to know if we will still have a high demand from buyers, or how the economy and interest rates will affect the real estate market.

 WHAT PROPERTIES ARE IN HIGH DEMAND RIGHT NOW?

-With the massive increase in buyers looking to leave the city and move to Tahoe full or part time, there are a few different styles of homes and specific features that are in the most demand.
+With the massive increase in buyers looking to leave the city and move to Tahoe full or part time, there are a few different specific features that are in the most demand.
+All Tahoe homes are unique, but the following features are key for many of the buyers we have worked with recently.

-For full time buyers, they mainly want a larger home with a large yard in a quiet neighborhood that is close to the forest and/or within walking distance to a local school.
+Many buyer want a larger home with a large yard in a quiet neighborhood.
 Two features that are almost a necessity right now are a good home office and high speed internet.
-So even if you don't have a specific room that is currently used as a home office, before listing your home for sale it would be beneficial to set up a room as a home office just so when buyers see it in person (or video) they can see it.
-They mostly want a house that has been recently updated and usually won't be interested in anything that needs a lot of repairs or looks like it is stuck in the 80s or 90s.
+So even if you don’t have a specific room that is currently used as a home office, before listing your home for sale it would be beneficial to set up a room as a home office just so when buyers see it in person (or video) they can see it.
+They mostly want a house that has been recently updated and usually won’t be interested in anything that needs a lot of repairs or looks like it is stuck in the 80s or 90s.

-But don't fret if your property doesn't fit any of the styles or features mentioned above.
-You might not have multiple offers on your home, but if priced right it will sell right now.
+But don’t fret if your property doesn’t fit any of the styles or features mentioned above.
+You might not have multiple offers on your home, but if priced right it will sell quickly.

 - Search all homes for sale around the lake.
 Our website makes it easy to search for homes that match your criteria.